 There are a lot of non-modular power supplies out there but this one is our favorite:

 Corsair CX Series 750 Watt 80 Bronze Certified

 Corsair is one of the most popular and most trusted power supply brands on the market so when it comes to the entry-level/budget category they are a manufacturer to consider.
 The performance and quality are top notch, so enthusiasts see this as a household name.
 Corsair quality is well known and their non-modular PSUs are available in much lower wattage to.

 What is Semi-Modular Power Supply?

-- (1) Only the 24pin ATX come pre-attached while the PCIe cables, 8pin CPU cables, and other peripherals come modular.
+- The 24pin comes pre-attached while the PCIe, 8pin CPU, and other cables come as modular.

-- (2) Both the 24pin ATX and the PCIe come pre-attached while peripherals come modular; and
+- The 24pin and the PCIe come pre-attached while all your others come as modular.

 What is Fully Modular Power Supply?